Automated 2-component potting

 LED potting

 For polyurethane and silicone-based LED potting, a bubble-free seal is essential for optimal potting transparency and the high transparency it provides.
 Air inclusions, rips or unevennesses lead to unstable potting.
-With thin film degasification in the storage tank of the dispensing system by Sonderhoff, these potting faults are avoided.
-The air introduced into the potting material during the production process is evacuated from the storage tank by vacuum.
+With thin film degasification in the material pressure tank of the dispensing system, these potting faults are avoided.
+The air introduced into the potting material during the production process is evacuated from the pressure tank by vacuum.

 more...